We got an email that said:

 When we look at Scripture, even Deuteronomy and Genesis have differences in emphasis on different commandments.

-When I go into a hardware store, it is not important whether I find the sink faucets in the Kitchen section or the Bathroom section.
+When we go into a hardware store, it is not important whether we find the sink faucets in the Kitchen section or the Bathroom section.
 What matters is that the hardware store has faucets.
 What matters for our salvation is that we read all of the Scripture.
 Both Catholics and Protestants should be reading the entire section under each of the headings of their Commandments, and if they do that they will both be reading the same thing.
 We must understand the full Gospel.

 For more more about this issue see the section on "Statues in Church"